percona/percona-backup-mongodb/doc/source/config.rst

 ================================================================================

 If you are initializing a cluster or non-sharded replica set for the first time, it is simplest to write the whole config as YAML file and use the
-|pbm-config-file-set| method to upload all the values in one command.
+:command:`pbm config --file` method to upload all the values in one command.

 The :ref:`pbm.config.example_yaml` section provides config file examples for the remote backup storage (required).
 For more information about available config file options, see :ref:`pbm.config.options`.

-Use the following command to upload the config file (e.g. :file:`pbm_config.yaml `):
+Use the following command to upload the config file (e.g. :file:`pbm_config.yaml`):

 .. code-block:: bash